WARLPIRI EDUCATION AND TRAINING TRUST

 Yapa (Warlpiri for Aboriginal people) teachers and traditional owners of Newmont Tanami/Granites gold mine complex set up the Warlpiri Education and Training Trust (WETT) in 2005.

-Since then the trust has invested more than $48 million across five focus areas designed to meet community-identified education priorities:
+Since then the trust has invested over $57million across five focus areas designed to meet community-identified education priorities:

 - Children and families supports Warlpiri governance and staff in early childhood services in Yuendumu and delivers a playgroup in Willowra in partnership with World Vision Australia.

-- Language and culture in schools supports communities to maintain culture by funding country visits, Warlpiri language curriculum development and wages for elders who teach in the classroom and on country.
+- Language and culture in schools supports communities to maintain culture by funding country visits, Warlpiri language curriculum development and wages for and elders to teach in the classroom and on country.
 Read more

 - Secondary school support funds interstate excursions for school students and students away at boarding school.

-We support an advisory committee with a majority of Yapa members who design, plan and monitor WETT-funded initiatives.
+We work with an advisory committee of majority Yapa members who design, plan and monitor WETT-funded initiatives.
 Four representatives from the four communities are joined by one each from Newmont and the CLC.

 In 2018, the WETT’s advisory committee won the prestigious Indigenous Governance Award in the non-incorporated category.
 The award recognised its outstanding support for bilingual, bicultural education and lifelong learning programs.